 Cookies and Tracking

-We use your personal information to the extent reasonably necessary to fulfill your requests in performing our contract with you, or based on consent where we have requested it, and for our legitimate business objectives, including to:
+We use your personal information to the extent reasonably necessary to fulfill your requests in performing our contract with you, or based on consent where we have requested it or where required by law, and for our legitimate business objectives, including to:

 Provide you with and operate, maintain, optimize, and improve our products, services, operations, and the security of our Services